alwynm/alwynm.github.io/rand/linuxserver.md

 In ubuntu, go to "connect to server".
 Server Address: {% highlight js %}sftp://<user-name>@<ip></ip></path/to/home> {% endhighlight %}

-Explore server files in a window
+Explore server files in a window(works only with graphic support)
 {% highlight js %}xdg-open .
 {% endhighlight %}